Richard Canter

 Andrew Peoples joined the Walnut Hills High School Instrumental Department for the 2017-2018 school year.
 He is originally from Ocala, Florida.
 Mr. Peoples received his BM in Music Performance from Stetson University ('03), MM in Music Performance from the University of Cincinnati College-Conservatory of Music ('05) and Education Licensure from Xavier University ('16).

 Upon graduation from CCM, Mr. Peoples began a ten year career as a professional trombonist and educator.
 While performing nationally and internationally at music festivals and with professional ensembles, he maintained a private teaching studio of up to forty-five weekly students.
 This teaching experience encouraged him to follow a path to band directing.
 Prior to his appointment at Walnut Hills High School, Mr. Peoples served two years as Instructor and Assistant Band Director with the award winning William Mason High School Band, while also serving as Adjunct Professor of Trombone at Xavier University.
 In 2016 he had the honor of assisting Marie Speziale with a presentation on rehearsal techniques for young brass choirs at the Midwest Band and Orchestra Clinic in Chicago, IL.
-In addition to his work with the Walnut Hills Marching Band, Mr. Peoples directs Beginning Band, Intermediate Band and Symphonic Band and is the Jazz Lab Band and Jazz Ensemble Director at Walnut Hills.
+In addition to his work with the Walnut Hills Marching Band, Mr. Peoples directs Beginning Band, Intermediate Band, Junior Band and is the Jazz Lab Band and Jazz Ensemble Director at Walnut Hills High School.
+Under Mr. Peoples' direction, The Walnut Hills Jazz Ensemble has been a featured performing ensemble at local jazz festivals and were invited to perform at the Ohio Music Education Professional Conference in 2020.
 513-363-8519 |

 Marie Conti